 Natasha Wein (b.
 1995)

-Natasha Wein is a self-taught artist, writer, and small-business owner raised in Palo Alto, California now working out of Stockbridge, Massachusetts.
+Natasha Wein (she/her) is a self-taught physically disabled artist, writer, and small-business owner raised in Palo Alto, California now working out of Stockbridge, Massachusetts.

 Her psychoanalytically-informed creative process is founded on intuition, projection, and analysis, studying the dialogue between abstraction and language as a window into the unconscious.
 She works symbolically with materials and techniques to make sense of difficult experiences and reorganize memories into more hopeful narratives.
 She sees her role in the world to be that of a translator, integrating the internal and the external, as well as the abstract and the physical.